Single instruction, multiple threads: Description

-SIMT processors execute multiple "threads" (or "work-items" or "Sequence of SIMD Lane operations"), in lock-step, under the control of a single central unit.
+SIMT processors execute multiple "threads" (or "work-items" or "sequence of SIMD lane operations"), in lock-step, under the control of a single central unit.
 The model shares common features with SIMD lanes.

-The ILLIAC IV as the world's first known SIMT processor had its "branching" mechanism extensively documented, however fascinatingly it turns out to be "predicate masking" in modern terminology.
+The ILLIAC IV extensively documented its "branching" mechanism, the precursor to modern predicate masking.

 As access time of all the widespread RAM types (e.g. DDR SDRAM, GDDR SDRAM, XDR DRAM, etc.) is still relatively high, creating an effect called the memory wall, engineers came up with the idea to hide the latency that inevitably comes with each memory access.
 As shown in the design of the ILLIAC IV, the individual PEs run at a slower clock rate than a standard CPU, but make up for the lack of clock rate by running massively more such PEs in parallel.
 The upshot is that each PE's slower speed is better matched to the speed of RAM.
 The strategy works due to GPU workloads being inherently parallel, and an example is tiled rendering.

 SIMT is intended to limit instruction fetching overhead, i.e. the latency that comes with memory access, and is used in modern GPUs (such as those of NVIDIA and AMD) in combination with 'latency hiding' to enable high-performance execution despite considerable latency in memory-access operations.
 As with SIMD, another major benefit is the sharing of the control logic by many data lanes, leading to an increase in computational density.
 One block of control logic can manage N data lanes, instead of replicating the control logic N times.

-A downside of SIMT execution is the fact that, as there is only one Program Counter, "predicate masking" is the only strategy to control per-PE execution, leading to poor utilization in complex algorithms.
+A downside of SIMT execution is the fact that, as there is only one program counter, "predicate masking" is the only strategy to control per-PE execution, leading to poor utilization in complex algorithms.